Do you like the elderly? We all do.

 You already know why it is hard to get these unfit elderly drivers off the road.
 It means conceding that a big part of your life and mobility is over.
 That is a tough pill to swallow.
 Everyone gets that.
 But our failure as a society to force our elderly who are not fit to drive off the road is an unswallowed pill that is just causing too many people - both young and old - to die.

-A woman who lost her 3-year-old son after he was struck by an elderly driver in 1995 founded Independent Transportation Network (ITN) America; a program that provides door-to-door driving services to seniors.
+There is more we can do to find transportation alternatives for seniors.
+A woman who lost her 3-year-old son after he was struck by an elderly driver founded the Independent Transportation Network (ITN) America; a program that provides door-to-door driving services to seniors.
 CarFit, a program sponsored by AARP holds events throughout the country to help elderly drivers assess such things as seat positions, mirror settings, and controls to help adjust to more appropriate safe-driving preparation.

 Have you or someone you love been injured or killed in a motor vehicle crash with an elderly driver that was not safely operating his vehicle?
-If so, please contact us at 1.800.553.8082 or online, here for a free consultation.Sources for This Article
+If so, please contact our elderly driver car accident lawyers at 1.800.553.8082 or get a free consultation online.Sources for This Article